Note that this list is presented raw

 The IPAD now has a Zero configuration

-allocate proxy subnet IP addresses and configuration.
-It works as
+DHCP server to allocate proxy subnet IP addresses and configuration.
+It works as follows:

-upper half of the PROXY addressing space for DCHP assignment.
-So if you
+of the upper half of the PROXY addressing space for DCHP assignment.
+So if you have the command:

 the DHCP will assign addresses 192.168.1.127 through 192.168.1.255 and leave the lower addresses for you to manually allocate as you wish.